Allan Victor Hoffbrand: Works

 Hoffbrand has written over 700 scientific articles and chapters in books.
 He became one of the 250 most quoted scientists in 1976.

 He has co-authored two undergraduate text books.
 Hoffbrand's Essential Haematology, Editions 1-4 with Jon Pettit, Editions 4-7 with Paul Moss, Edition 8 with David Steensma, and in 2024 Edition 9 with Pratima Chowdary, Graham Collins, and Justin Loke (translations of various editions into Chinese, French, German, Greek, Hungarian, Indonesian Japanese, Korean, Polish, Portuguese, and Spanish).
 It won the British Medical Association (BMA) Student Textbook Award 2016.
 His second undergraduate book, Haematology at a Glance with Atul Mehta, is now in its fourth edition.
 He has co-authored Color Atlas of Clinical Haematology (awarded best book in internal medicine in 2010 by the British Medical Association), now in its fifth edition.
-He is Editor-in-Chief of the main British textbook of Haematology, Postgraduate Haematology, 7th edition.
+He was Editor-in-Chief of the main British textbook of Haematology, Postgraduate Haematology, 7th edition.
+He was Consulting Editor for Hoffbrand’s Postgraduate Haematology, 8th Edition, 2025.
 He authored the Haematology section of the British National Formulary 1971–1992.
 He was chairman of the editorial board of the British Journal of Haematology from 1990 to 2000 and has served on the editorial boards of 12 other journals.
 With Robin Foa he edited Reviews in Clinical & Experimental Haematology (2000-2005) and also co-edited with Malcolm Brenner seven editions of Recent Advances of Haematology between 1987 and 1996.
 In 2023 he authored The Folate Story: A vitamin under the microscope.